stephen/boodle/README.md

-beedle
+Boodle
 ======

-Beedle is an experimental ES6 ODM for [parse.com](parse.com) backends.
+Boodle is an experimental ES6 ODM for [parse.com](parse.com) backends.
 It lets you do delightful things like `yield` for asynchronous tasks, directly get or set model values, and use the new ES6 class definitions.

 ## example